JerryGuo2001/JerryGuo2001/README.md

 ## 👋 Hi, I'm Jerry!

 I'm a cognitive science researcher and creative developer who builds interactive experiments, memory games, and machine learning models.
-I recently graduated 🎓 from UC Irvine (Class of 2025) with a B.S. in Psychology, and I'm passionate about combining behavioral science with code.
+I recently graduated 🎓 from UC Irvine (Class of 2025) with a B.S. in Psychology(Honors), and I'm passionate about combining behavioral science with code.

 ---